galaxyproject/gravity/docs/subcommands.rst

 to respond to requests after restarting, and then moves to the next one.
 This process should be transparent to clients.
 See :ref:`Zero-Downtime Restarts` for configuration details.

-If running with `unicornherder`_, a new Galaxy application will be started and the old one shut down only once the new one is accepting connections.
-This should also be transparent to clients, but limitations in the unicornherder software may allow interruptions to occur.

 update
 ------